tronprotocol/documentation-en/docs/mechanism&algorithm/sr.md

 Vote rewards are 160 TRX every block, with a block generated every 3 seconds, the total vote rewards per day is  4,608,000 TRX.

-For each candidate, the daily Vote Rewards = 4,608,000 * ( votes /  total votes) x 20%
+For each SR and Partner, the daily Vote Rewards = 4,608,000 * ( votes /  total votes) x 20%

 **Block Producing Reward:**